datacarpentry/image-processing/_episodes/03-skimage-images.md

 {: .language-python}

 The first argument to `iio.imread()` is the filename of the image.
-The second argument `mode="L"` defines the datatype and range of the pixel values in the image (e.g., an 8-bit pixel has a range of 0-255).
+The second argument `mode="L"` determines the type and range of the pixel values in the image (e.g., an 8-bit pixel has a range of 0-255).
 This argument is forwarded to the `pillow` backend, a Python imaging library for which mode "L" means 8-bit pixels and single-channel (i.e., grayscale).
 The backend used by `iio.imread()` may be specified as an optional argument: to use `pillow`, you would pass `plugin="pillow"`.
 If the backend is not specified explicitly, `iio.imread()` determines the backend to use based on the image type.

-> ## Loading images with `imageio`: Datatypes
+> ## Loading images with `imageio`: Pixel type and depth
-> When loading an image with `imageio`, the pixel values are stored as 8-bit integer numbers (`uint8`) that can take values in the range 0-255.
-However, other libraries may use different datatypes.
-For example, some `skimage` functions return the pixel values as `dtype('float64')`.
+> When loading an image with `mode="L"`, the pixel values are stored as 8-bit integer numbers that can take values in the range 0-255.
+However, pixel values may also be stored with other types and ranges.
+For example, some `skimage` functions return the pixel values as floating point numbers in the range 0-1.
 The type and range of the pixel values are important for the colorscale when plotting, and for masking and thresholding images as we will see later in the lesson.
-If you are unsure about the datatype of your image array, you can inspect it with `image.dtype`.
-For the example above, you should find that it is `dtype('uint8')`.
+If you are unsure about the type of the pixel values, you can inspect it with `print(image.dtype)`.
+For the example above, you should find that it is `dtype('uint8')` indicating 8-bit integer numbers.
 {: .callout}

 > ## Keeping only low intensity pixels (10 min)